What a golden season for female chefs and restaurateurs in London: discover the last openings in the City and the philosophy behind their kitchens.

 Myrtle is named after her original mentor Myrtle Allen, the trailblazing founder of Ballymaloe House and Cookery School and pioneer of farm-to-table cooking and Ireland’s Slow Food Movement too.
 Allen’s influence is abundant in Haugh’s thoughtful, producer-led approach to hospitality.
 She likes to bring out the pre-starter, on a recent visit sensational Bramer Smokehouse salmon with pickled cucumber, to diners herself adding an endearing warmth to the intimate, refined restaurant.
 Her dishes are a refreshingly idiosyncratic juxtaposition of earthy flavours using exceptional, little known Irish produce and fine dining technique: she marries carrot ribbons arranged in elegant looping ribbons like exquisite earrings with cais na tue cheese and tarragon puree; slender sausages of Clonakilty black pudding wrapped like the finest cigar in potato strings before frying, served with apple puree and curls, excellent roast beef fillet with Burren beef-stuffed Boxty in a tarragon and confit shallot jus, celeriac pithivier with mushrooms and parmesan puree and painterly buttermilk pannacotta with rhubarb jelly and soft sugary cinnamon doughnuts.

 Hailing from Tallaght in Dublin, Haugh’s 20 years working with at Pied a Terre, The Square, Gordon Ramsay’s London House restaurant and most recently Bob Bob Ricard are evident in her detailed, assured cooking.
-Myrtle Allan was the first female chef in Ireland to gain a Michelin star, my hunch is that Anna Haugh will be the first Irish female chef in London to gain a star.
+Myrtle Allan was the first female chef in Ireland to gain a Michelin star.
+My hunch is that Anna Haugh will soon gain a star joining Irish female chefs in London Clare Smyth of Core by Clare; Shauna Freydelund of Marcus Wareing AT The Berkeley and Marguerite Keogh of Five Fields in Chelsea.

-36 Brixton Water Ln, Brixton, London SW2 1PE
+36 Brixton Water Ln, Brixton, London SW2 1PEWebsite

 Making waves at a neighbourhood restaurant in South East London too is Pip MacDonald.
 She spent her formative years at renowned seafood restaurants theatreland’s J.Sheekey and Scott’s of Mayfair before joining Angela Hartnett at her Shoreditch Merchant’s Tavern and rising to head chef.
 “What better role model and mentor could I have than Angela?” enthuses MacDonald.
 “I believe, as she does, that hard work, determination and passion are the best way to demonstrate your commitment.
 My gender has never got in the way.”
 Highly accomplished, with a light touch and an enduring speciality in fish-cooking and vegetables, besides a fascination with how to balance the acidity of fermented fruits and vegetables, her dishes mark a departure for Peckham’s Levan, the sister restaurant to the highly successful Salon in Brixton.
 Highlights from her wholly enticing pescatarian-centric menu include: sea trout, smoked cod’s roe, nori vinaigrette, monk’s beard and wild fennel; squid with calamansi, pickled celery and beets.